 Protests broke out all over the world in solidarity with the people of Gaza.

-On 7/26/2014 - at a rally in San Francisco's Justin Herman Plaza against the Gaza slaughter, Max Blumenthal, an award-winning journalist and author of the bestselling book Republican Gomorrah, and Goliath: Life and Loathing in Greater Israel.
+On 7/26/2014 - at a rally in San Francisco's Justin Herman Plaza, Max Blumenthal, an award-winning journalist and author of the bestselling book Republican Gomorrah, and Goliath: Life and Loathing in Greater Israel spoke against the Gaza slaughter.

 I encourage you to follow the names of these voices on Facebook and Twitter to keep abreast of the current situation as it unfolds.
 The voices of the oppressed are not always present and prevalent.
 They must be dug out from the darkness of propaganda and psychological warfare and made conscious.
 And we must condemn and stop the transgressions of boundaries which allow one party a right to the watering place and denies the other that same right.